|15 – 17 inches

 Your Border Malamute Terrier Can take on the appearance of either parent breed, but It’s likely to be a small-medium size dog with a thick and wiry coat.
 It will likely have short, strong legs and bright, alert eyes.
 The ears and tail can vary significantly based on which parent it takes after more.

-Border Malamute Terrier will likely cost you somewhere in the neighborhood of $300 to $400, depending on the breeder.
-Breeders may run different tests on the puppy to make sure it’s healthy before they sell it.
+When you’re looking for a Border Malamute Terrier, it’s important to find an ethical and reputable breeder.
+Reputable breeders may run different tests on the puppy to make sure it’s healthy before they sell it.
 They may also run tests on the parents to make sure they’re not carrying genes that can pass on a harmful disease like hip dysplasia or blindness.
-This test can cost more money but will reduce the risk of health problems later in life.
+This test can be costly but will reduce the risk of health problems later in life.

 3 Little-Known Facts About the Border Malamute Terrier

 1. Border Terriers of the 1800s had to find their own food, so they are excellent hunters